SIMÓN: The Weight of Guilt in the Fight for Venezuela

 Horacio Martinez and Diego Vicentini are a powerful duo.
 That’s all I’m going to say.

 Diego has made other films, but unfortunately, I couldn’t find much about them online.
-Before the short film Simón, Diego worked on Open Tap, Leaves with Grass, ‘Hey, Dad’, Inside, and Cracked.
+Before the short film Simón, Diego worked on Open Tap, Leaves with Grass, ‘Hey, Dad’, Inside, Cracked, On My Way, and Tinder.
 You can watch some of these short films and more, here.

 Out of the ones, I was able to watch, Eternal Occurrence, and First Love.
 Watching these videos is cool because you get to see what Diego’s work was like before, he started making bangers such as APT 17.